grizzl/grizzl/README.md

 ### Using the algorithm non-interactively

-Grizzl aims to be small and focused, so that it can be used in other projects, without a huge codebase following it around. grizzl-core.el provides the functionality needed to incorporate fuzzy search logic into any Emacs Lisp code.
+Grizzl aims to be small and focused, so that it can be used in other projects, without a huge codebase following it around. grizzl provides the functionality needed to incorporate fuzzy search logic into any Emacs Lisp code.